-I am currently a postdoc at the University of Glasgow.
+I am a Lecturer in Mathematics at Coventry University.
 The majority of my research involves applying algebraic and combinatorial ideas from the theory of operads to geometric group theory.
 See the research section below for a more detailed explanation of this.

 For my PhD thesis I described a classifying space for the group of symmetric automorphisms of a free product.
 The classifying space can be interpreted as a moduli space of cactus products